‘General Hospital’ Spoilers: Brad Shares His Secret With Someone Else As Lucas Questions His Husband’s Anxiety

 Perhaps the most obvious possibility is that Brad will tell Julian the truth.
 Julian already knows that Wiley is not the same baby who was originally placed for adoption.
 Brad told Julian that the original baby died and that a homeless woman happened to hand over her baby.
 So far, it doesn’t seem that Julian has suspected otherwise.

-Julian and Kim have been making arrangements to move to New York City together and General Hospital spoilers share that this plan will rattle Brad.
-He’s been very dependent on being able to talk to Julian and it sounds as if he’ll be more anxious than ever to connect with his father-in-law throughout the month of September.
+Julian and Kim have been making arrangements to move to New York City together, and General Hospital spoilers share that this plan will rattle Brad.
+He’s been very dependent on being able to talk to Julian, and it sounds as if he’ll be more anxious than ever to connect with his father-in-law throughout the month of September.

 Obrecht knows Brad's biggest secret… and she's ready to make you watch today's episode through your fingers. ????